linckosz/deezertest/README.md

    - It accepts connection to multiple databases.
    - All Errors, JS and PHP, are stored in the directories '/logs/js' and '/logs/php'.
    - By using the method '/libs/Watch::php()', we can watch PHP variable, data are stored in the directory '/logs'.
-   - Internationalization support, uncomment "$deezer->setLanguage('fr');" in '/front.php' and '/back.php' to use French.
+   - Internationalization support, uncomment "$deezer->setLanguage('fr');" in '/back.php' to use French for the subject No1.
+There is a button to switch the language on the UI of subject No2.
 <br />
 <br />
 <br />